ace-subido/ace-subido.github.com/src/_posts/2019-09-20-napkin-math-owning-a-yacht.md

 Notes:

 - **Charter** means to rent out your yacht to a group of people/friends/family.
 They'll have a crew of 6, and they can go island/beach hopping, snorkeling, and paddleboarding, etc. Inclusive of food, drink, and accommodation.
 The yacht has rooms for 8 people, and 8 berths (sleeping areas).
+- Of course we want to pay high wages for the crew to get the best talent.
 - Based on the Philippine Port Authority website: to park a boat in the dock, it costs 0.020USD per GRT (internal volume, not ship weight) per day.
 So if our yacht has a volume of 80 tons, you can park it for 1.6USD/day.
 - At 120 days left for personal use, that’s 4 months worth of personal vacations.
 - You'll get your 2.5MUSD back (break-even) in 29 years at 67% usage (33% for personal use).